September 6, 2024

 When an employer assumes the financial risk of providing healthcare benefits to employees through a self-funded plan, they are particularly affected by price variances.
 Unlike fully insured plans, where insurers bear the risk, self-funded plans pay directly for employee healthcare claims.
 The wide range in prices for the same service means that self-funded employers could be overpaying for healthcare without knowing it.

 Ultimately, price transparency rules are only effective and beneficial if consumers are aware of them and understand how to use the tools at their disposal.
 In a survey, two-thirds (64%) of more than 2,000 Americans surveyed said they have never tried to find the price of a healthcare service.
-In addition, a study from 2017 found that only 11% of families were offered a healthcare cost comparison tool at least once.

 Price transparency will only benefit self-insured employers and their employees if it’s coupled with proactive support and user-friendly tools.
 With this, employees are adequately supported to: